F0lak/dm_open_ref/ref/client/proc/New.md

 +   Called when the player first tries to connect to the world.
 <!-- -->
 **Args:**
-+   usr+ The mob in the world with the same key as the player, if it exists.
++   usr: The mob in the world with the same key as the player, if it exists.
-+   TopicData+ If the player accessed the world with a \"connection topic\", this is the topic text.
++   TopicData: If the player accessed the world with a \"connection topic\", this is the topic text.
 Otherwise it is null.
 <!-- -->
 **Default action:**